github/government.github.com/_posts/2013-10-17-xas-software.md

 important to society.
-The programs built using Demeter -- Athena (for XAS data processing), Artemis (for quantittive XAS data analysis), and Hephaestus (a souped-up periodic table for the XAS practitioner) -- enable many many hundreds of scientists from around the country and around the world to make scientific progress using XAS.
+The programs built using Demeter -- Athena (for XAS data processing), Artemis (for quantittive XAS data analysis), and Hephaestus (a souped-up periodic table for the XAS practitioner) -- enable many hundreds of scientists from around the country and around the world to make scientific progress using XAS.